 It takes a while to get used to no stop signs or traffic lights.
 But as the carts don’t reach over 15 mph, accidents are few.

-Evening: Enjoy Fine Dining at Las Terrazas
+Evening: Enjoy a Romantic Dinner at Las Terrazas

 Dining at Las Terrazas is the perfect day to wind up the day.
 We enjoyed the cuisine created by Chef Nolvin.
 Our meal began with an appetizer of crisp patty of mashed plantain topped with avocado and roasted chicken.